-This can often be difficult so be prepared to travel to an area outside what would be considered your territory.
-Photographers are business people and are always wary of training a competitor, but they may also be looking for a regular second who they can trust and work with.
+First things first, you may be trying to get work as a second photographer to get started in the industry before launching into a wedding as a lead photographer.
+This can often be difficult, so be prepared to travel to an area outside what would be considered your territory.
+Photographers are business people and might be wary of training a competitor, but they may also be looking for a regular second who they can trust and with whom they work well.

 Then comes meeting the wedding party for the first time.
-Be confident, polite and respectful to everyone, including other vendors that are part of the day.
+Be confident, polite, and respectful to everyone, including other vendors that are part of the day.
 You may be thinking this is all obvious, but little things can often be forgotten when nerves and pressure kick in.

-Important Tasks to Consider:
+Important Tasks to Consider

 - Get the shots you are asked to get and inform the lead when you have them.

-- Take the camera away from your eyes and look around for the reportage shots, kids playing, different angles that can make a shot look natural and details that the main photographer may not see.
+- Take the camera away from your eyes and look around for the reportage shots, kids playing, different angles that can make a shot look natural, and details that the main photographer may not see.

 - Get detail shots that may be of use for album design as background images.

-- Finally for the ‘to do’s, think ahead.
-If you think the need for a reflector is coming, get it to hand, if you know the need for a tripod is coming, get it and extend the legs in preparation.
+- Think ahead.
+If you think the need for a reflector is coming, get it in your hand.
+If you know the need for a tripod is coming, get it and extend the legs in preparation.

 Now For Some of the Do Nots:

 - Do not just shoot over the shoulder of the main photographer to get some portfolio shots unless permission has been gained.
 It can be very off putting if it hasn’t been discussed.
-If it has been agreed in advance, then the main photographer will have just to inform clients that some training is taking place.
+If it has been agreed to in advance, then the main photographer will have to inform clients that some training is taking place.

 About the Author:

-Paul Brown produces quality wedding photography in Lancashire and is also a principal wedding photographer with Yorkshire & Lancashire wedding photographer, Mark Pearson Photography.
+Paul Brown produces wedding photography in Lancashire and is also a principal wedding photographer with Yorkshire & Lancashire wedding photographer, Mark Pearson Photography.

-The 2nd photographer may also need to take over if the lead photographer has an urgent issue or emergency come up.
+The second photographer may also need to take over if the lead photographer has an urgent issue or emergency come up.
 Such as in this case where the primary photographer was caught off guard by a fountain:

+Whoops!
 Good luck and have fun. :)

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: